captvonsciencypants/computational-imaging-lab/research.md

 ## Single particle imaging
 <img align="right" src="figs/res_spi.png" width="250">

+Imaging individual proteins in their native, solvated, uncrystallised state at physiological conditions is also possible with the increased X-ray brightness provided by XFELs.
+However, even under optimal conditions, current XFELs can only provide a few photons per diffraction pattern from single proteins.
+Other issues include slight differences between individual proteins, unknown orientations, variable incident X-ray intensity, detector artefacts.
+We would like to investigate and develop algorithms that are able to solve some, or even all, of these problems.

-We are also interested in combining single particle X-ray data with data from other modalities such as electron and optics to investigate techniques for multi-modal imaging.
+We are also interested in combining single particle X-ray data with data from other imaging modalities such as electron and optics to try and build synergistic techniques for an integrative, multi-modal imaging framework.

 **Background Reading**